Bovine Johne's Disease (BJD)

 - Clarify how vaccination can be used to control and reduce risk of BJD.

-You can access the latest information on the new arrangement and a summary of requirements to achieve and maintain the score levels in the Johne's Disease Dairy Score 2019 (PDF, 1.1MB)
+Dairy farmers can access the latest information on the new arrangement and a summary of requirements to achieve and maintain the score levels in the Johne's Disease Dairy Score 2019.

 These publications contain important information and guidelines for best practice: